Tuesday, July 2, 2024

 My darling Grandmama,

-Ever Your most loving and dutiful Child,
+Ever Your very loving, grateful and dutiful Child,

 Alix